 Budget

 A budget of between £100,000 to £110,000 is available for the work.
-With the project set to end on the 31st of March 2027, the contracted Producer will be expected to budget for delivery accordingly
+With the project set to end on the 31st of March 2027, the contracted Producer will be expected to budget for delivery accordingly.

 Tender selection will be in accordance with ‘Evaluation of bids’ below.